Stupid Simple System

 Slow lead response

-Fix: Set up instant auto-responses.
-Respond personally within 5 minutes when possible.
+Fix: Set up auto-responses so leads hear from you instantly.
+Then follow up personally within 5 minutes when you can.

 5